Sammaye/MongoYii/readme.md

 These simply get and set the limit of the query.

+### getProject() / setProject()

+** New in v1.1 **

+These simply set the projection of the criteria to state specific fields to include/omit.

 ### compare()

 This works a lot like `CDbCriteria`s and it heavily based on it.

 You simply enter `column`, `value` and `strong` parameter values (in that order) and the `EMongoCriteria` class will create a condition and merge it into your current condition based upon the entered data.
 As examples:

 	$c->compare('name', 'sammaye');

 	$c->compare('i', '<4');

 The compare funtion, as seen in the second example, will accept a certai number of operators.
 The operators supported are: `<>`, `<=`, `>=`, `<`, `>`, `=`.

 It is good to note that the function currently only accepts `AND` conditioning.

 ### mergeWith()